 Because, at the end of the day, they're not just hurting physically.
 They're struggling to make ends meet due to the cost of car repairs, medical bills, doctor's appointments, and loss of income.
 Fortunately, personal injury laws in South Carolina state that the parties found responsible for your suffering and pain must account for your expenses.
 With a personal injury lawyer by your side, you have a real shot at getting the compensation you deserve.

 If you've been injured in an accident in South Carolina, you have the right to file an insurance claim or a personal injury lawsuit against the responsible party.
-If the insurance company doesn't offer a fair settlement, consider speaking with our North charleston personal injury lawyer.
+If the insurance company doesn't offer a fair settlement, consider speaking with our North Charleston personal injury lawyer.

 At the Max Sparwasser Law Firm, LLC, our goal is to help accident victims in South Carolina recover the maximum amount for their losses, including damages for pain and suffering.
 Unlike some personal injury law firms, our expert attorneys know that no two cases are ever exactly the same.
 That's why we take a personalized approach to each case that comes across our desk.